niermann/holoaverage/docs/tutorial.rst

 Output and averaging
 --------------------

-One has to select what drifts are tracked in the averaging step.
+One has to select which drifts are tracked in the averaging step.
 By default only specimen drift is tracked and adjusted.
 Here we also want to track and adjust for focal variations.
 These adjustments are selected by the following parameters.